adrelanos/aeternity-wiki/Mining.md

 The "Cuckoo Cycle" PoW is more power-efficient and indirectly useful, as it encourages the development of better random access memory (DRAM) chips.
 The best part is that even low power devices such as smartphones can efficiently mine new tokens, achieving an unparalleled decentralisation, which is crucial to the success of any blockchain.

-As such, Aeternity mining is designed to be more egalitarian and inclusive compared to cryptocurrencies where mining is dominated by large mining entities which use application-specific integrated circuit ("ASIC") chips designed specifically to take advantage of a particular POW algorithm.
+As such, æternity mining is designed to be more egalitarian and inclusive compared to cryptocurrencies where mining is dominated by large mining entities which use application-specific integrated circuit ("ASIC") chips designed specifically to take advantage of a particular PoW algorithm.

 As noted by John Tromp in his paper, "Cuckoo Cycle: a memory bound graph-theoretic proof-of-work":
 >”[Cuckoo Cycle is] an instantly verifiable memory bound PoW that is unique in being dominated by latency rather than computation.
 In that sense, mining Cuckoo Cycle is a form of ASIC mining where DRAM chips serve the application of randomly reading and writing billions of bits.
 When even phones charging overnight can mine without orders of magnitude loss in efficiency, not with a mindset of profitability but of playing the lottery, the mining hardware landscape will see vast expansion, benefiting adoption as well as decentralisation.”